Joffrey-Parisot/pokebot/README.md

 ## About

-Pokébot is a [Node.js](https://nodejs.org) module that allows you to easily add a bot for Pokémon RP server on [Discord](https://discord.com).
+Pokébot is a [Node.js](https://nodejs.org) module using [Discord.js](https://github.com/discordjs/discord.js) that allows you to easily add a bot for Pokémon RP server on [Discord](https://discord.com).

 - Ultra basic commands
 - Easily customisable commands